Market Simulation under Adverse Selection: Adverse and Non-adverse Trade Order Fills

 \section{Adverse and Non-adverse Trade Order Fills}

-Most existing simulation models treat price processes and market orders independently, often inflating performance metrics.
-The primary issue with this is that adverse fills are frequently excluded, while unrealistic fill probabilities are applied to other trade executions, which we refer to as non-adverse fills.
-Accurately tracking adverse fills is crucial because in real trading environments, if a LO is posted at a given price and the asset price moves through it, the order is effectively guaranteed to be filled at a worse price.
-This is a fundamental property of the LOB system.
-Excluding such fills leads to an unrealistic fill-tracking process.
-Similar findings to ours also appear in \cite{law2019market} and \cite{delise2024negativedrift}, where the former highlights how diffusion-based market-making models can create ``phantom gains", and the latter provides an empirical analysis of the ``negative drift of a limit order fill", a key factor in an MM's performance.
+Most existing simulation models in the literature assume independence between price dynamics and market order arrivals, which can lead to inflated performance metrics.
+In particular, adverse fills are often ignored or mischaracterized, while ad hoc probabilities are assigned to non-adverse executions.
+This is problematic because, in a LOB, adverse fills are mechanically induced: if a limit order is posted at a given price and the asset price moves through that level, execution is effectively guaranteed at a worse price.
+Ignoring this deterministic feature leads to an inconsistent representation of the fill process and distorts the evaluation of trading strategies, often inflating performance measures.

-To demonstrate this, consider a real-world LOB observed at 1-second intervals, as we will later in our empirical analysis.
-In most assets, the best bid and ask prices remain unchanged significantly more often than they move at each time step.
-This is supported by empirical analyses in several seminal works, including \cite{biais1995empirical}, \cite{hasbrouck2013low}, and \cite{cont2014price}, among others.
-If market orders are modeled independently of price changes, a trade order fill does not necessarily align with the price moving through an order.
-Unless the model explicitly enforces fills when price levels are crossed, randomly generated executions are unlikely to capture adverse fills, systematically underestimating their frequency.
-This issue worsens as the time step decreases.
-With fewer price changes per step, fills become even less likely to align with price movements, distorting performance assessments, particularly in HFT settings.
-We will also give empirical evidence in Section 5 that demonstrates how failing to account for adverse fills leads to a significant misrepresentation of strategy performance.
+To illustrate this, consider a real-world LOB sampled at 1-second intervals, as used in our empirical analysis.
+Empirical evidence shows that, for most assets, best bid and ask prices remain unchanged far more frequently than they move at each time step, as documented in \cite{biais1995empirical}, \cite{hasbrouck2013low}, and \cite{cont2014price}, among others.
+When MOs are modeled independently of price dynamics, executions are not necessarily aligned with price crossings.
+Unless fills are explicitly enforced when price levels are breached, simulated executions will rarely capture adverse fills, leading to a systematic underestimation of their frequency.
+This issue becomes more pronounced at higher sampling frequencies: as time steps shrink and price changes become rarer within each interval, the likelihood of correctly aligning fills with price movements decreases further.
+In Section 4 we provide empirical evidence showing that neglecting adverse fills can substantially distort strategy performance evaluation.